albheim/rldc_rafsine/README.md

-# DC-sim
+# Reinforcement Learning on DC simulations

-This is a toolbox for simulating the heat loop in a small datacenter.
-It has two backends, first a very simple one described [here]() and then a more complex CFD based one described [here]()
+This is a toolbox for simulating the heat loop in a small datacenter and providing standard bindings for an RL environment to it.
+It has two backends, first a very simple one described [here](https://dl.acm.org/doi/10.1145/3447555.3466581) and then a more complex CFD based one described [here]().

 ## Installation
-Clone this repo to you local drive and install the packages defined in `requirements.txt` using any desired method.
+Clone this repo to you local drive and install the packages defined in `requirements.txt` using any desired method, for example
 ```
 pip install -r requirements.txt
 ```

-It has been tested in conda envs using python 3.8.10
+The exact versions used can be seen in `versions.txt` and has been tested using python 3.6.9 in a linux environment.

 ## Ray setup
 First you start the ray daemon depending on your cluster.
 For a local one-node cluster this is done with